integrating-architecture/JamnServer/README.md

 Jamn is an experimental, lightweight socket-based server designed for independence, easy use and easy customization.
 The purpose is textdata based interprocess communication e.g. with JSON/XML/HTML etc. based on a rudimentary HTTP compatibility.

-The implementation has NO dependencies to external libraries, uses only standard Java SE classes and is implemented in a single class file.
+The Server implementation has NO dependencies to external libraries, uses only standard Java SE classes and is implemented in a single class file.

 ### UseCases could be
 * Web/REST/JSApps etc. testing or mocking local or remote - without the need of infrastructure